Willow Pill: Early career

-Willow Pill revealed that she had auditioned for RuPaul’s Drag Race three times before being cast on Season 14.
-She began performing drag at the age of 21, after having followed RuPaul’s Drag Race since she was 14.
-Her first performance was at a Colorado State University drag show, where she wore "a pink '90s housewife tracksuit, complete with glasses and a pearl necklace."
-She performed a comedy routine and danced to a mix of Missy Elliott and Gwen Stefani songs.
-She first discovered Drag Race after seeing a clip of contestant Tammie Brown during Season 1 and was immediately hooked.
-Over time, queens such as Raja, Jinkx Monsoon, and Adore Delano inspired her to pursue drag more seriously.
-She officially began performing in 2016, during the airing of Season 8.
+While attending Colorado State University, Patterson began performing drag in 2016 at the age of 21 after following RuPaul's Drag Race since the age of 14.
+Patterson has said that she first became interested in drag after seeing season one contestant Tammie Brown and was immediately hooked by the series.
+Patterson later credited Raja, Jinkx Monsoon, and Adore Delano with inspiring a more serious interest in drag.

-Pill’s drag aesthetic is influenced by retro glamour, surreal dream imagery, and vintage photos of her mother from the 1960s, 1970s, and 1990s.
-Her Season 14 runway looks often reflected this dreamy, conceptual style, including a “house” look based on a dream about a doll growing too large for its toy home, and a thong dress inspired by a dream in which she dove into a rack of swimsuits at a Tommy Bahama store.
-In an interview with KGNU in 2016, Willow Pill explained her drag persona was "a mix of 41 and 14...
-I'm kind of obsessed with little stoner girls as well as older women, like moms, that can't catch a break."
-Although she did not have a single home bar in Denver, Pill developed her hosting and comedic skills while performing shows at the now-closed Gladys, and she also considers Tracks Nightclub to be an important venue in her drag journey.
-She shared that Season 14 marked her return to drag after more than a year, having only performed a few times during the early months of the COVID-19 pandemic.
+Patterson's first drag performance took place at a Colorado State University drag show, where Willow Pill appeared in "a pink '90s housewife tracksuit, complete with glasses and a pearl necklace".
+The performance combined comedy with dance to music by rapper Missy Elliott and singer Gwen Stefani.
+Patterson later developed hosting and comedic skills while performing at the now-closed Gladys nightclub in Denver and also performed at Denver's Tracks Nightclub, which Patterson has described as an important venue in her drag career.

+Before being cast on the fourteenth season of RuPaul's Drag Race in 2022, Patterson auditioned for the series three times.
+Patterson later said that competing on the show marked a return to drag after more than a year away from regular performances, having appeared only occasionally during the early months of the COVID-19 pandemic in 2020.

+RuPaul's Drag Race

 In 2022, Willow Pill gained wider prominence as a contestant on season 14 of RuPaul's Drag Race.
 During the first episode of Season 14, she performed a surreal self-care-themed talent number set to Enya’s “Only Time,” which involved a bathtub, spaghetti, and a toaster oven.
 The routine was inspired by a video she had made in high school and became one of her most memorable performances.
 She won the main challenge on the third episode, earning a cash prize of $5,000.
 Her Snatch Game performance as Drew Barrymore in episode 10 placed her in the bottom seven, and she participated in the lip-sync tournament on episode eleven.
 She won the first round against Bosco.
 She placed in the bottom a second time during episode 14, and was required to "lip sync for her life" against Angeria Paris VanMicheals.
 Following their performance of "Telephone" by Lady Gaga ft.
 Beyoncé, neither was eliminated, resulting in five contestants advancing to the finale, a first for the series.